-6. EXPLORATION AND EVALUATION ASSETS
+5. EXPLORATION AND EVALUATION ASSETS

 Title to exploration and evaluation asset interests involves certain inherent risks due to the difficulties of determining the validity of certain claims as well as the potential for problems arising from the frequently ambiguous historical title conveyance characteristic of many mineral claims.
 The Company has investigated title to all of its exploration and evaluation asset interests and, to the best of its knowledge, title to all of its interests are in good standing.
-The exploration and evaluation asset interests the Company has committed to earn an interest in are located in Nevada, USA.
+The exploration and evaluation assets the Company has committed to earn interests in are located in the State of Nevada, USA.